koitsu/tcecosystem-guide/content/thorswap/ledger/index.md

 1. Ensure Ledger Live is not running or in the system tray; if so, exit it
 1. Connect your Ledger to THORSwap on the chain of your choice
-1. Click the **Wallet** button in THORSwap and examine what your wallet address is -- this is the address of index 0.
+1. Click the **Wallet** button in THORSwap and examine what your wallet address is &mdash; this is the address of index 0.
 Save/copy this address
 1. Disconnect your Ledger from THORSwap
 1. Launch Ledger Live
 1. In Ledger Live, send the quantity of the asset to the address you previously copied in an earlier step